 - They act as a protective grade for very old on-road vehicles especially those in the developing countries.
 For example, Egypt has vehicles as old as 50 years old and continues to have RON 80 available on its market.

 However, a number of countries have phased out gasoline grades with octane levels lower than RON 90, or replace them with higher octane grades.
-Countries such as Egypt and Indonesia also plan to gradually or eventually phase out gasoline grades with octane levels lower than RON 90.
-In the CIS region, Belarus already phased out the use of RON 80 gasoline since 2017.
-Market share of RON 80 is continuing to decrease in Kazakhstan, Kyrgyzstan and Russia, while the grade no longer exists in Tajikistan and Ukraine as of 2020.
+Countries of Egypt, Indonesia and Peru also plan to gradually or eventually phase out gasoline grades with octane levels lower than RON 90, while market share of RON 80 is continuing to decrease in the CIS countries of Kyrgyzstan, Russia and Uzbekistan.